Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: Introduction

 \item \emph{Architecture design under the general physics-consistent model.} Building on the compact form, we identify the optimal RIS architecture under the general physics-consistent model.
 We show that the band-connected RIS, which was originally proposed in \cite{graph} as the optimal RIS architecture under the conventional channel model, achieves the same performance as fully-connected RIS for MIMO systems under the general physics-consistent model as well.
 In particular, tree-connected RIS is optimal for MISO systems.
 These results generalize existing results in \cite{tree,graph,mutualcoupling2} from conventional channel models to the general physics-consistent model and indicate that practical non-idealities such as mutual coupling and imperfect matching do not affect the optimality of RIS architectures.

 \item \emph{Optimization under the general physics-consistent model.} We study the optimization of RIS under the general physics-consistent model for different systems.
 For SISO systems, we show that the approach in \cite{mutualcoupling2} can be directly extended to obtain closed-form optimal solutions that maximize the channel gain of the general physics-consistent model.
-For MIMO systems, we propose a new semidefinite relaxation (SDR)–based algorithm that achieves the global optimal solution for the receive power maximization problem.
-To the best of our knowledge, the proposed algorithm is the first that guarantees global optimality, whereas no prior method achieves this even under the conventional channel model.
+For single-stream MIMO systems, we carefully reformulate the receive power maximization problem and develop a novel semidefinite relaxation (SDR)-based algorithm.
+We prove that the proposed method attains the global optimum.
+To the best of our knowledge, this is the first approach that guarantees global optimality, whereas existing methods fail to do so even under the conventional channel model.
 For multiuser MIMO systems, we extend the algorithm in \cite{wu} for sum-rate maximization to the general physics-consistent model.

 \item \emph{Performance assessment of RIS under the general physics-consistent model.} Using our optimization framework, we study the impact of various EM effects and approximations through simulations.
 Our results reveal that stronger mutual coupling can enhance system performance in SISO, MIMO, and multiuser MIMO systems under Rayleigh fading channels, thereby extending the conclusion of \cite{mutualcoupling2} which considered only the SISO case.
 We also show that neglecting the mutual coupling among RIS elements in optimization leads to performance degradation.
-In contrast, the unilateral approximation remains highly accurate over a broad range, as long as the transmission distance is on the order of a few wavelengths.
-Therefore, this approximation can be reliably employed in practical system design. \end{itemize} \emph{Organization}: The rest of the paper is organized as follows.
-In Section \ref{sec:model}, we introduce physics-consistent models of RIS-aided communication systems following previous literature.
-In Section \ref{sec:3}, we propose a compact reformulation of the general physics-consistent model.
-Sections \ref{sec:4} and \ref{sec:opt} discuss architecture design and optimization under the general physics-consistent model, respectively.
-In Section \ref{sec:simulation}, we present simulation results to demonstrate the impact of various EM effects and approximations.
-Finally, the paper is concluded in Section \ref{sec:7}.
+In contrast, the unilateral approximation remains highly accurate as long as the transmission distance is on the order of a few wavelengths.
+Hence, in typical RIS-aided wireless communication scenarios, this approximation can be reliably employed to simplify the channel model. \end{itemize}